KevinWMatthews/c-led_controller/README.md

 $ ./docker_build_x86_test.sh
 $ ./docker_run_x86_test.sh
 ```
+This container will build the project for x86 and run all unit tests.
-This, of course, requries Docker to be installed on your system.
+Of course, this requries that Docker is installed on your system.

 ## Background